mdalifkhondokar/Software-Testing-Portfolio-GroceryMate/STLC/requirments.md

 **Questions**:

-1. Does the age verification prompt appear every time when a user navigates to alcoholic products, or only once per session?
+1. Does the age verification prompt appear every time when a user navigates to alcoholic products or only once per session?
-2. What happens if the user enters an invalid or unrealistic age (e.g., 5 years old or 150 years old)?
+2. What happens if the user enters an invalid or unrealistic age (e.g. 5 years old or 150 years old)?
-3. If a user under 18 tries to purchase alcohol, does the system block them at checkout?
+3. If a user under 18 tries to purchase alcohol does the system block them at checkout?
 4. Will the process work identically on both mobile and desktop?

 **Detailed Requirement**: